Linkedin Tips & Strategies

 The Four Pillars of Great LinkedIn Content

-1. Educate: Share insights, tips, how-to guides, and frameworks that help your audience do their job better.
-Break down a complex topic into simple, actionable steps.
+1. Educate: Share insights, tips, and how-to guides that help your audience do their job better.

-2. Inspire: Post about personal stories, lessons learned from failures, or behind-the-scenes content that shows the human side of your business.
+2. Inspire: Post personal stories and lessons learned from failures.
 People connect with vulnerability and authenticity.

 A Simple Content Strategy to Start